 The following library types are supported in plate format:

-- Illumina 300 bp fragment libraries (typically used for microbial minimal drafts and metagenomes)
+- Illumina fragment libraries (typically used for microbial and fungal minimal drafts, metagenomes, resequencing)

-- Nextera 300 bp fragment libraries (typically used for single cell and single particle sort projects)
+- Nextera fragment libraries (typically used for single cell and single particle sort projects)

 - PolyA-selected libraries

 For all other library types, please ship your samples in tubes.
 If you are unsure of the correct format, please discuss with your Project Manager.

 - If you are shipping 22 or more samples at one time from the products listed above, you should submit in 96-well plate format.

 - A maximum of 92 samples per plate may be submitted.